mhmh4/froogle/README.md

 <img src="images/screenshot.png">

-## What it does
+## About

-froogle is a website that incorporates AI to suggest meals from given ingredients.
+froogle is a web app that incorporates AI to suggest recipe ideas from given ingredients.

 ## Demo